pabcrudel/fake-curriculum/README.md

 ## Dual Deployment

-This fake curriculum is deployed on GitHub Pages.
-However, it is deployed on AWS using S3 with Static Site Hosting enabled.
+This fake curriculum is deployed on GitHub Pages, Azure MV using Apache, Nginx and Docker and on AWS S3 with Static Site Hosting enabled.

 ### GitHub Pages